tjintranet/Cased-POD-Filter/README.md

 3. Use the search box to find specific data within the filtered results
 4. Adjust the number of entries shown per page using the dropdown

-### Generating PDF Work Lists
+### PDF and Excel Generation

-1. After filtering the data as needed, click "Generate PDF Work List"
+1. After filtering the data as needed, you have two export options:
-2. The PDF will be automatically generated and downloaded
+   - Click "Generate PDF Work List" to create and download a PDF
+   - Click "Download Excel" to export the filtered data as an Excel file
+2. Both file types will include only the filtered data
-3. The filename will include the active filters (e.g., `Cased_POD_Customer-ABC_Spine-12.pdf`)
+3. The filenames will include the active filters (e.g., `Cased_POD_Customer-ABC_Spine-12.pdf`)
 4. The PDF includes a date/time stamp and formatted table of filtered orders
+5. The Excel file preserves all data in a format that can be further processed

 ### Starting Over